iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

     spec:
       # `sample-app` Knative service in `default` namespace is the target of this experiment
       target: default/sample-app
-      # information about app versions participating in this experiment
+      # information about versions participating in this experiment
       versionInfo:
         # every experiment has a baseline version
         # we will name it `current`